Gaussian process policy iteration with additive Schwarz acceleration for forward and inverse HJB and mean field game problems: Introduction

-Policy iteration (PI) is a classical method for solving the HJB equations.
-The algorithm is initially formalized in \cite{howard1960dynamic} for Markov decision processes and later extended to continuous-time control in \cite{bellman1966dynamic}.
-In each iteration of PI, one alternates between policy evaluation (solving a linear PDE under a fixed control law) and policy improvement (updating the control) by minimizing the Hamiltonian based on the current value function.
-Under suitable regularity and coercivity conditions, PI can achieve superlinear or quadratic convergence rates \cite{puterman1981convergence}.
-Extensions to MFGs include the decoupling scheme of \cite{cacace2021policy}, which alternates between solving the FP equation and numerically solving the HJB equation, and the time-dependent PI frameworks of \cite{lauriere2023policy,tang2024learning}, each of which comes with rigorous convergence guarantees.
-A more recent study \cite{ren2024policy} applies PI to inverse MFG problems, demonstrating linear convergence in the identification of unknown cost components.
-Another line of work \cite{assouli2024deep} models the unknown functions with deep networks and minimizes a composite PDE-residual objective.
-This approach is quite flexible, but it does not leverage the linear structure in each policy-evaluation step and therefore does not offer closed-form updates.
+Policy iteration (PI) is a classical method for solving HJB equations.
+The algorithm \mathfix{was first formulated} in \cite{howard1960dynamic} for Markov decision processes and later extended to continuous-time control in \cite{bellman1966dynamic}.
+In each iteration of PI, one alternates between policy evaluation (solving a linear PDE under a fixed control law) and policy improvement (updating the control) based on the current value function.
+Depending on the problem structure, PI may exhibit linear, superlinear, or even quadratic local convergence.
+For PDE-based settings relevant here, we refer in particular to \cite{cacace2021policy,lauriere2023policy,tang2024learning}.
+Another line of work \cite{assouli2024deep} models the unknown functions with deep neural networks and minimizes a composite PDE-residual objective.
+These approaches are quite flexible, but they do not leverage the linear structure in each policy-evaluation step and therefore do not offer closed-form updates.